 A Pilot's Journey Log (by Jack Schofield)

-Meet Daryl Smith, a logger who entered this flying world as a fledgling bush pilot, and within a few shorts months owned an airline and was "scud-running" the coast with the best of them.
+Meet Daryl Smith (1939-2020), a logger who entered this flying world as a fledgling bush pilot, and within a few short months owned an airline and was 'scud-running' the coast with the best of them.

 In an industry with a history of takeovers and buyouts, of little guys combining and becoming one big guy, Smith managed to stay one step ahead of the pack.
 He ended up as an owner of the only regional carrier to remain standing after a succession of takeovers, first by Air BC and then by Air Canada.
 His airline survived a turf war for dominance in Canada's skies involving Canadian Pacific Airlines, Pacific Western Airlines and Canadian Airlines International - a business war that changed forever the coastal flying industry in this province and the domestic air services in all of Canada.